rikgriffin/TabsGadget/README.md

 Welcome to the open source release of the Tabs Toolbox gadget.

+I've uploaded the source to github using a RISC OS style directory structure (eg ".c" files are in a directory called "c"), and LanManFS style file names (eg an Obey file will be called "file,feb").
+My assumption is that anyone downloading from github will be doing so on Windows/Linux and then transferring the files to RISC OS using SMB of some sort.

 Build instructions:

 Tabs was written using the Acorn (later ROOL) development environment, and the Norcroft compiler.
 It needs the standard C library, the Toolbox library and "glib" - both the header files for compilation and the libraries to link against.